Spire Bank: Overview

 The bank is a medium-sized financial institution in Kenya, serving corporate clients, small and medium enterprises and individuals.
 As of December 2013, the bank's total assets were valued at about KSh.15.562 billion/= (US$180 million), with shareholders' equity valued at about KSh.1.371 billion/= (US$16 million).
 At that time, the bank was ranked number 27, by assets, out of 43 banks licensed in Kenya.
 The company has a 20% investment in Equatorial Investment Bank Limited and 23.86% in Fidelity Shield Insurance Company Limited which have been accounted for as associate companies in the consolidated financial statements.

 History

 Established as an Equatorial Finance Company in 1983, Due to change in regulation, Equatorial Finance Company was converted to Equatorial Commercial Bank Limited and commenced operations as a fully-fledged commercial bank in June 1995.

-In June 2010 Equatorial Commercial Bank (ECB) merged with Southern Credit Banking Corporation (SCBC), creating a new enlarged bank under the Equatorial Commercial Bank brand.
+In June 2010 Equatorial Commercial Bank merged with Southern Credit Banking Corporation, creating a new enlarged bank under the Equatorial Commercial Bank brand.
 The Merger was aimed at enabling the banks meet the Central Bank of Kenya requirement for commercial banks shore up their core capital to at least KSh.1 billion/= (approximately US$12 million).

 The Equatorial Commercial Bank - Southern Credit Banking Corporation merger transaction was structured in the following four interlinked phases: